On the rates of convergence for learning with convolutional neural networks

 \begin{theorem} Assume the SVB condition (\ref{SVB}) holds for some $\beta\in[0,1]$ and $\eta\in \cH^\alpha(R)$ for some $0<\alpha<(d+3)/2$ and $R>0$.
 Let $\phi$ be the logistic loss and $\widehat{f}_{\phi,n}$ be the estimator defined by (\ref{ERM}) with $\cF_n = \{ \pi_{B_n} f: f\in \CNN(s,J,L_n,M_n)\}$, where $s\in [2:d]$, $J\ge 6$ and

 then, for sufficiently large $n$,

 \end{theorem}

-The convergence rate in Theorem \ref{rate logistic} is the same as \citep[Theorem 3.3]{bos2022convergence}, which studied multi-class classification using fully-connected deep neural networks with cross entropy loss.
+The convergence rate in Theorem \ref{rate logistic} is the same as \cite[Theorem 3.3]{bos2022convergence}, which studied multi-class classification using fully-connected deep neural networks with cross entropy loss.
 If, in addition, the Tsybakov noise condition (\ref{Tsybakov}) holds, by combining Theorem \ref{rate logistic} with the calibration inequality (\ref{logistic calibration}), we can get the following convergence rate for the classification risk:

 Note that this rate is the same as the optimal rate (\ref{optimal rate}) up to a logarithmic factor, when $q=0$ and $\beta=1$.
-But, for $\beta=0$, the obtained rate is not minimax optimal for the excess classification risk.
-However, as shown by \citep[Corollary 2.1]{zhang2023classification}, the rate in Theorem \ref{rate logistic} is indeed minimax optimal up to a logarithmic factor for the excess $\phi$-risk when $\beta=0$.
-So, even if the logistic classification can achieve the minimax optimal convergence rates for classification, it is in general not possible to prove it through the rates for excess $\phi$-risk.
+For $\beta=0$, the obtained rate is not minimax optimal for the excess classification risk.
+However, as shown by \cite[Corollary 2.1]{zhang2024classification}, the rate in Theorem \ref{rate logistic} is indeed minimax optimal up to a logarithmic factor for the excess $\phi$-risk when $\beta=0$.
+So, even if the logistic classification can achieve the minimax optimal convergence rates for classification, it is in general not possible to derive it through the rates for excess $\phi$-risk.

-There are other papers \citep{kohler2020statistical,liu2021besov} studying the convergence rates of CNNs with logistic loss. \citet{kohler2020statistical} imposed a max-pooling structure assumption for the conditional class probability that is related to the structure of convolutional networks.
-So, their result is not comparable to ours. \citet{liu2021besov} used a similar setting as ours and derived the rate $n^{-\frac{\alpha}{2\alpha+2(\alpha\lor d)}}$ (ignoring logarithmic factors) for the excess $\phi$-risk under the assumption that $\eta$ is supported on a manifold of $d$ dimension.
-Our rate $n^{-\frac{\alpha}{\alpha+d}}$ in Theorem \ref{rate logistic} (for $\beta=0$) is better, but their result can be applied to low-dimensional distributions.
+There are other papers \cite{kohler2020statistical,liu2021besov,shen2022approximation} studying the convergence rates of CNNs with logistic loss.
+The paper \cite{kohler2020statistical} imposed a max-pooling structure for the conditional class probability that is related to the structure of convolutional networks.
+So, their result is not comparable to ours. \cite{liu2021besov} used a similar setting as ours and derived the rate $n^{-\frac{\alpha}{2\alpha+2(\alpha\lor d)}}$ (ignoring logarithmic factors) for the excess $\phi$-risk under the assumption that $\eta$ is supported on a manifold of $d$ dimension.
+The article \cite{shen2022approximation} also considered low-dimensional distributions and obtained the rate $n^{-\frac{\alpha}{2\alpha+d}}$ for the excess $\phi$-risk when $f^*_\phi\in \cH^\alpha$, which is more restricted than the assumption $\eta\in \cH^{\alpha}$.
+Our learning rate $n^{-\frac{\alpha}{\alpha+d}}$ in Theorem \ref{rate logistic} (for $\beta=0$) is better than those in \cite{liu2021besov} and \cite{shen2022approximation}, but their results can be applied to low-dimensional distributions.
 It would be interesting to generalize our result to these distributions.